Learn Pennsylvania Dutch

 Learning Pennsylvania Dutch

 I grew up speaking Pennsylvania Dutch, and it was my first language.
-I learned how to speak English before I started school, but I spoke Pennsylvania Dutch pretty much every single day of my life until I left home at age twenty-five.
+I learned to speak English before I started school, but I spoke Pennsylvania Dutch pretty much every day of my life until I left home at age twenty-five.

-My kids are sad now that they don’t know the Pennsylvania Dutch language.
-And of course, when we get together with my family, my kids wish they could understand it.
+My kids are sad now that they don't know the Pennsylvania Dutch language.
+And of course, when we get together with my family, our kids wish they could understand it.
 I could still teach it to them, but it is a lot harder to learn a language than it is to grow up with it.

 PA Dutch versus German